-During the current interim consolidated fiscal period (April 1 to September 30, 2025), the Japanese economy is on a gradual recovery trend due to an improvement in the income environment caused by factors such as rising employment conditions and wages.
-However, the business environment remains uncertain due to factors such as a slowdown in consumer confidence caused by continued price increases and increasing geopolitical risks.
+During the third quarter of the current consolidated fiscal year (April 1, 2025 to December 31, 2025), the Japanese economy showed a gradual recovery in consumer trends due to improvements in the income environment caused by factors such as rising employment conditions and wages.
+However, the business environment remains uncertain due to factors such as a slowdown in consumer confidence caused by continued price increases and heightened geopolitical risks.

-In this environment, the Group has worked to promote the emotional experience of food both domestically and internationally by implementing a high-value-added product strategy and improving brand value.
-Furthermore, the Group has worked to increase the satisfaction of store employees, develop and retain talent, and has launched new management reforms to achieve sustainable business growth, emphasizing "spiritual capital management" that creates a cycle of employee happiness and customer excitement.
+In this environment, our group has been working on a high-value-added product strategy and improving brand value in order to promote the emotional experience of food both in Japan and overseas.
+In addition, we are working to increase the satisfaction of store employees, develop and retain human resources, and are working on new management reforms to achieve sustainable business growth, based on "spiritual capital management" that creates a cycle of employee happiness and customer excitement.

-As a result, sales revenue reached million yen (up 6.0% year on year), the highest ever for an interim period, and both the Marugame Seimen segment and the Domestic Others segment also achieved record highs.
-The Marugame Seimen segment and the Domestic Others segment saw increased revenue due to favorable performance at existing stores and contributions from new stores.
+As a result, sales revenue reached million yen (up 4.3% year-on-year), the highest ever for the third quarter of the consolidated fiscal year.
+The Marugame Seimen and Domestic Other segments also achieved record highs.
+The Marugame Seimen and Domestic Other segments saw increased revenue due to favorable performance at existing stores and new stores.
 Meanwhile, the Overseas Business segment saw a decrease in revenue due to factors including the franchising of the Marugame UK business implemented in the previous fiscal year and the closure of some unprofitable stores.

 In the Marugame Seimen segment, we are working to further improve our brand power and customer experience value in order to continue to be chosen by customers.
 We are implementing various initiatives to increase the number of "Marugame fans" by combining branding and product promotions, deploying hybrid tactics that aim for synergistic effects, creating spaces that appeal to the five senses and allow customers to experience the story of our noodle factory, and pursuing deliciousness through the noodle craftsmen (Note 6) employed at all stores.